Table of Contents

 Muscle cramps are extremely common.
 Almost everyone (one estimate is about 95%) experiences a cramp at some time in their life.
 Muscle cramps are common in adults and become increasingly frequent with aging.
 However, children also experience cramps of muscles.

 Any of the muscles that are under our voluntary control (skeletal muscles) can cramp.
-Cramps of the extremities, especially the legs and feet, and most particularly the calf (the classic "charley horse"), are very common.
+Cramps of the extremities, especially the legs and feet (including nocturnal leg cramps), and most particularly the calf (the classic "charley horse"), are very common.
 Involuntary muscles of the various organs (uterus, blood vessel wall, bowels, bile and urine passages, bronchial tree, etc.) are also subject to cramps.
 Cramps of the involuntary muscles will not be further considered in this review.
 This article focuses on cramps of skeletal muscle.